platformio/platformio-docs/ide/eclipseche.rst

 .. image:: ../_static/ide/eclipseche/ide-eclipseche-run-project.png

-3. If you prefer to work with :ref:`core` CLI, then you can process project using Cloud IDE Terminal and the next commands:
+3. If you prefer to work with :ref:`piocore` CLI, then you can process project using Cloud IDE Terminal and the next commands:

     * :ref:`cmd_run` - build project locally (using Cloud IDE's virtual machine)